 Consider over time the way that your life has already been shaped by the prayers you’ve made.
 Our words are powerful, and all the more so when coupled with clear ritual intent and established practices for amplifying prayer.
 As you find your groove over time and notice your practices bearing fruit, remember to give thanks to those who assist with the realization of your prayers and to continue honing the clarity and kindness of your words.

-Prayer in this way is also a training ground that encourages increased responsibility and accountability with our everyday speech and actions.
+Prayer in this way is also a practice ground that promotes enhanced responsibility and accountability with our daily speech and actions.
 Find ways to keep your practice joyful and spontaneous, and return regularly to the core prayer to even more fully embody your personal gifts and fulfill your specific destiny during your time on Earth.

 Leave your questions here